exercism/DEPRECATED.javascript/exercises/hello-world/HINTS.md

 The failure looks like this:

-    1) Hello World says hello world with no name
+    1) Hello World says hello world
        Message:
           Expected undefined to equal 'Hello, World!'.